 Trains

 While the Helsinki Card and HSL tickets are valid around the greater capital area, a commuter train ticket is needed when travelling further afield beyond Helsinki’s municipalities.
-For long-distance train travel, check the VR website.

 Boats and ferries

 Helsinki is a coastal city facing an archipelago of over 300 islands.
-HSL-issued public transport tickets and the Helsinki Card are valid for use on the Suomenlinna ferry that moves around various islands where expats and locals enjoy the natural scenery and can find things to do for kids and family.
-Other ferry companies, such as the JT-Line, operate different routes and timetables and separate tickets must be bought.
+HSL-issued public transport tickets and the Helsinki Card are valid for use on the Suomenlinna ferry that moves around various islands, where expats and locals enjoy the natural scenery and can find things to do for kids and family.
+Other ferry companies, such as the JT-Line, operate different routes and timetables, and separate tickets must be bought.

-Taxis and ridesharing in Helsinki
+Taxis in Helsinki

 Taxis are readily available and generally easy to find in Helsinki.
-Available taxis, shown with the yellow light on their roof, can be hailed from the street at various taxi stands including Helsinki Central Station and around Senate Square, Esplanade Park and ferry terminals.
-Apps such as Uber and Lyft are available too.
+Available taxis, shown with the yellow light on their roof, can be hailed from the street at various taxi stands, including Helsinki Central Station and around Senate Square, Esplanade Park and ferry terminals.

-Taxis are a pricey means of getting around and fees vary across taxi companies and drivers.
+Ridesharing apps such as Uber and Lyft are available too.
+Taxis are a pricey means of getting around, and fees vary across taxi companies and drivers.

 Driving in Helsinki